AlvaroBernabe/aba-geekshubs-fsd-val-Projecto4---TicTacToe/README.md

 <h2> Known bugs: </h2>
 <p> - The hard mode is not responsive at all.</p>
 <p> - The winning page design is not great on desktop.</p>
+<p> - This is not a bug at all but the name of the project is project 4 and in reality it is the third, i feel bad about it :/ </p>

 Made with love by Álvaro Bernabé Alonso